ScalablyTyped/Distribution/a/angular__common/readme.md

  * found in the LICENSE file at https://angular.io/license */
 /**
 * @license
 * Copyright Google Inc. All Rights Reserved.
 *
+* Use of this source code is governed by an MIT-style license that can be
+* found in the LICENSE file at https://angular.io/license */
+/**
+ * @license
+ * Copyright Google Inc. All Rights Reserved.
+ *
+ * Use of this source code is governed by an MIT-style license that can be
+ * found in the LICENSE file at https://angular.io/license */
+/**
+ * @license
+ * Copyright Google Inc. All Rights Reserved.
+ *
+ * Use of this source code is governed by an MIT-style license that can be
+ * found in the LICENSE file at https://angular.io/license */
+/**
+ * @license
+ * Copyright Google Inc. All Rights Reserved.
+ *